 Chalkboard vinyl would work on most door styles.
 If you don’t have inset or raised panels to “frame” your chalkboard, then consider cutting the vinyl into a cool shape before applying to the door.
 For a classic look cut the vinyl into a large oval and apply to the flat door.
 For a little more interest, try cutting an ornate border or a shape like a star or animal.

 We use our chalkboard to jot notes to each other, to keep a running list of things to pick up at the store, and occasionally the kids like to doodle on it.
 I have been toying with the idea of doing the bottom half of the door just for them.
-I just have not gotten around to buying another roll of vinyl.

 Most recently I drew a sign on the chalkboard to welcome out out of town guests.
 I had a little fun with the sign, highlighting the crazy Minnesota government shutdown, which almost jeopardized our planned trip to the Minnesota zoo.